Choosing a telescope is the biggest decision we make as backyard astronomers.

 The Celestron CPC 1100 StarBright 11″ is a Schmidt-Cassegrain scope which carries the top spot for compound scopes in our Best Professional telescopes list.

-Almost as large as the Dob, above, but with a much smaller body and longer focal length which explains why you should expect to pay around $3000 on this telescope (for today’s price on Amazon click the orange button below) making it the most expensive one on our list.
+Almost as large as the Dob, above, but the major benefit of compound telescopes is a much smaller body and longer focal length.
+This smart science explains why you should expect to pay around $3000 on this telescope (for today’s price on Amazon click the orange button below) making it the most expensive one on our list.

-Celestron have equipped this top of the range scope with their best optics.
-The mirror/lens combo corrects aberration and curvature for fantastic imagery and pinpoint stars to the edge of the field.
+Celestron have equipped this top of the range computerized telescope with their best optics.
+The optical system is a mirror/lens combination that corrects aberration and curvature for fantastic imagery and pinpoint stars to the edge of the field.

 The mirror is housed in a relatively short tube which, thanks to the clever Schmidt-Cassegrain design, provides a focal length of 2800 mm (110 inches), giving a slow focal ratio of f/10.